oshiomah1/Hum_Pop_Gen_Course/Unix_Basics_2.md

 This tutorial will help you master essential Unix commands for data wrangling.
 We will focus on `grep`, `awk`, and using pipes to manipulate data effectively.

 ## Exercise 0: Getting Started and Review of Unix Basics 1
-As always please navigate to your directory
-First you must make a directory called `Unix_Basics_2` using `mkdir`.
+As always please navigate to your personal student directory First you must make a directory called `Unix_Basics_2` using `mkdir`.
 Next, ensure you have the plink binary Ethiopian files into your `Unix_Basics_2`.
 These files are located in the `/share/ant157/unix_test_data` folder.
 Please use the `cp` command to copy the `.fam` `.bim` and `.bed` files into your folder.